 Family camp is the next step in preparing Cub Scouts for longer overnight camping.
 This style of camping allows us to conduct an open or limited schedule program.
 This means that rather than having to adhere to a strict schedule of activities you may or may not be interested in, you can do what you want when you want, with few exceptions.
 Most activities have no start or end time.
-For some activities such as BB guns and archery, we ask that you arrive on the hour or half-hour for a safety briefing.
 Evening activities will have specific start times.
 There also will be special adults-only programs.

-CAMP THEME
+2025 CAMP THEME: INVENTION CONVENTION